hweejin-lim/hweejin-lim.github.io/_drafts/Post/2017-10-15-markdown-cheatsheet.md

 [You can use numbers for reference-style link definitions][1]

-Or leave it empty and use the [link text itself].
+Or leave it empty and use the [link text itself].완전 무작위 결측(MCAR : Missing completely at random)Missing completely at randomhttps://www.displayr.com/5-ways-deal-missing-data-cluster-analysis/

 URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com or <http://www.example.com> and sometimes